jasonatgit/echomind_memory.skill/README.md

 The technical design of this project's Self-Reflective Agent benefits from the inspiration of the above groundbreaking research.
 We extend our sincere academic gratitude to the paper authors.

 At the same time, EchoMind-Memory.skill's "self-evolution" primarily differs from the above scientific research in its adoption of **dependency inversion** (core engine with zero LLM coupling), **platform-aware isolation**, and **zero-configuration deployment** — making it directly usable in production Multi-Agent systems without additional infrastructure.
+This is a production-grade agent application.

 ---

 ## Historical Version Notes

 ### v1.0.10 — Full Hermes v0.14.0 Compatibility (2026-05-17)